ThrillStays

 Derby, Tasmania, Australia

 Best trails: Blue Tier Descent (advanced), Flickety Sticks (intermediate flow), Dam Busters (expert) Season: October through April (Australian spring and summer).
-Tasmania’s weather can be unpredictable, so pack layers regardless of the season.
+Tasmania’s weather can be unpredictable — pack layers regardless.

 Chiang Mai, Thailand

 Chiang Mai proves that world-class mountain biking does not require a massive budget.
-The trails surrounding Thailand’s northern capital weave through lush tropical jungle, past Buddhist temples, and up and over the mountains of Doi Suthep National Park.
-The terrain is surprisingly varied, with everything from flowing red-dirt singletrack to rocky technical descents.
+Trails surrounding Thailand’s northern capital weave through lush tropical jungle, past Buddhist temples, and up and over the mountains of Doi Suthep National Park.
+The terrain is surprisingly varied — flowing red-dirt singletrack to rocky technical descents.
 The local mountain biking community is welcoming and growing fast, with regular group rides and a developing trail maintenance culture.

-Best trails: Doi Suthep (cross-country), Military Road to Chet Lin (advanced), Huay Tueng Thao trails (beginner-friendly) Season: November through February (the cool, dry season).
+Best trails: Doi Suthep (cross-country), Military Road to Chet Lin (advanced), Huay Tueng Thao trails (beginner-friendly) Season: November through February (cool, dry season).
 Avoid the monsoon months of July through September.

-Where to stay: Chiang Mai is absurdly affordable.
-Guesthouses start from $8-15 per night.
-Mid-range hotels with pools and bike storage run $30-50 per night.
-Cost: Trail access is mostly free (some national park areas charge a small entrance fee of about $10).
-Bike rentals from $15-25 per day.
+Cost: Trail access is mostly free (some national park areas charge ~$10 entrance fee).
+Bike rentals from $15–$25 per day.
 Guided rides from $30 per person.

 Cyclist on a forested mountain path Photo credit on Pexels